pablorotten/hibernate-course/Hibernate and JPA API.md

 ### Persistence context

 * Provides a cache of all persistent entity instances
-* Correspondes with a session:
+* Corresponds with a session:
   ```java
   SessionFactory factory = HibernateUtil.getSessionFactory();
   Session session = factory.openSession();